 While there is no universal rule in place, most properly primed coil heads will generally last anywhere between five days to two weeks.
 Coils in mouth to lung tanks tend to last a bit longer than sub ohm coils, due to the smaller amount of e-liquid that passes through the coils in a day—although there are a lot of exceptions to that “rule.”

 If you are using your tank regularly and haven’t noticed a flavor drop after a week or so, consider proactively changing your coil.
 Flavor and vapor production might diminish very gradually and might go unnoticed.
 In the meantime, you will be vaping on some low-performing coils—get a new coil in the tank and you will be amazed with how much better it tastes.

 If you have properly primed your new coil, but it is giving you a burnt taste—or any weird taste for that matter—replace it.
 Chances are you got a dud.
 Not all coils are made equal, especially when you consider the large numbers that are getting produced every day.
 Some coils are bad out of the box, maybe due to a production error that caused a bad fit or a loose connection.
 Luckily, it’s fairly rare these days for large-scale “bad batches” of coils to be on the market.

-By now you should understand the various causes of burnt hits, how to prevent them, and how to stop them for good!
+Now you understand the various causes of burnt hits, how to prevent them, and how to stop them for good!
 If a sneaky burnt hit happens, you’ll at least know the probable causes and what to do about it.
 Don’t be discouraged.
 Vaping is an enjoyable safer alternative to smoking.
 If your current coil tastes burnt, grab a new one and discard the bad one.
 Just don’t forget to prime it first!